Ray structures on Teichm\"uller Space

-Recall that every piecewise harmonic stretch line is directed. {We next prove a proposition that will prove useful when we define canonical harmonic stretch lines from given base points to points on the Thurston boundary of \tec space in Section~\ref{sec:exponential}.} \begin{proposition} Let $Y\in\T(S)$ be a closed hyperbolic surface and $\lambda$ a geodesic lamination on $Y$.
-Let $f:X\to Y\setminus\lambda$ be a surjective harmonic diffeomorphism {from some punctured surface $X$}.
+Recall that every piecewise harmonic stretch line is directed.
+We next prove a proposition that will be useful when we define canonical harmonic stretch lines from given base points to points on the Thurston boundary of \tec space in Section~\ref{sec:exponential}. \begin{proposition} Let $Y\in\T(S)$ be a closed hyperbolic surface and $\lambda$ a geodesic lamination on $Y$.
+Let $f:X\to Y\setminus\lambda$ be a harmonic diffeomorphism from some punctured surface $X$.
 Let $\beta$ be the pushforward to $Y$ of the vertical foliation of $\Hopf(f)$.
-Then the piecewise harmonic stretch line determined by $(Y,\lambda,X,f)$ converges to $[\beta]\in\PML(S)$ in the Thurston compactification. \end{proposition}
+Then the piecewise harmonic stretch line determined by $(Y,\lambda,X,f)$ converges to $[\beta]\in\PML(S)$ in the Thurston compactification in the forward direction. \end{proposition}

-\begin{proof} Let $\PSR$ be the piecewise harmonic stretch line determined by $(Y,\lambda,X,f)$.
-Let $\widehat{Y}_t$ be the (possibly disconnected) crowned hyperbolic determined by {the pair} $(X,t\Hopf(f))$ by Theorem \ref{thm:parametrization}.
-Let $Y_t\in\PSR$ be the hyperbolic surface such that $Y_t\setminus\lambda=\widehat{Y}_t$.
+\begin{proof} Let $\PSL$ be the piecewise harmonic stretch line determined by $(Y,\lambda,X,f)$.
+Let $\widehat{Y}_t$ be the (possibly disconnected) crowned hyperbolic surface determined by the pair $(X,t\Hopf(f))$ by Theorem \ref{thm:parametrization}.
+Let $Y_t\in\PSL$ be the hyperbolic surface such that $Y_t\setminus\lambda=\widehat{Y}_t$.
 Let $\alpha$ be an arbitrary simple closed curve on $Y$.
 Consider the pushforward to $Y$ of the horizontal and vertical foliations of $\Hopf(f)$.
-For any $\epsilon>0$, let $\alpha^*$ be a representative satisfying the following: \begin{itemize} \item $\alpha^*$ consists of segments of the pushforward of horizontal and vertical foliations of $\Hopf(f)$ alternatively, \item $\alpha^*$ avoids the zeros of $\Hopf(f)$, \item $\alpha^*$ almost realizes the (minimal) intersection number with $\beta$, the vertical foliation of $\Hopf(f)$, namely
+By Lemma \ref{lem:glue:foliation}, the pushforward of the vertical foliation extends to a unique measured foliation on the whole surface $Y_t$.
+For any $\epsilon>0$, let $\alpha^*$ be a representative of $\alpha$ satisfying the following: \begin{itemize} \item $\alpha^*$ consists of segments of the pushforward of horizontal and vertical foliations of $\Hopf(f)$ alternatively, \item $\alpha^*$ avoids the zeros of $\Hopf(f)$, \item $\alpha^*$ almost realizes the (minimal) intersection number with $\beta$, the vertical foliation of $\Hopf(f)$, namely